LukasMurdock/degreelessmarketing/_posts/2020-10-17-loyalty-program.md

 ## How Loyalty Programs Work
 Loyalty programs attract and retain customers by rewarding brand loyalty.

-Every dollar spent on brand food gives you 2 points and for 125 points you get a free reward.
-Every dollar spent on brand gas gets you a point and for 100 points you get 10 cents off per gallon.
+For example, every dollar spent on brand food gives you 2 points and for 125 points you get a free reward.
+Or, every dollar spent on *brand* gas gets you a point and for 100 points you get 10 cents off per gallon.

 You can cultivate extreme brand loyalty by blending these rewards into everyday routines.
 When a customer trusts the consistency of the experience, they will choose to further engage with their selected brand when there are rewards.